vcodingithard/spotify-clone/README.md

 # spotify-clone
 this is a spotify clone webiste.
-# Link to play the game
+# Link to open the website
 https://vcodingithard.github.io/spotify-clone/